 Source: Medium

-Building scalable websites for your business calls for a carefully curated tech strategy and a seasoned team that has the expertise to handle websites with complex interactions.
-I have listed down some practical steps and best practices:
+Building scalable websites requires a strategically curated tech setup and a seasoned team capable of handling complex interactions.
+Here are some practical steps and best practices:

 1. Choose the ideal technology stack